dankore/built-with-tailwind-css/README.md

 ![Logo](/logo-with-text.png)

-**Built with Tailwind CSS** is a Chrome Extension that enhances your development workflow by identifying the usage of Tailwind CSS on any webpage.
+**Built with Tailwind CSS** is a browser extension that enhances your development workflow by identifying the usage of Tailwind CSS on any webpage.
 This tool is designed for web developers, designers, and enthusiasts who want to understand how Tailwind CSS is implemented across various sites.

 **Features:**